mojopollo/Web-Development-Standards/README.md

 ]
 ```
-* From now on, all javascript files on Save, will run through JSLint, get familiar with common errors and guidelines here: http://www.jslint.com/lint.html
+* From now on, all javascript files on Save, will run through JSLint and output errors until you follow the strict guidelines
+* Get familiar with common errors and guidelines here: http://www.jslint.com/lint.html
+* Get help on fixing the errors here: http://jslinterrors.com/
+* The goal is to have "0 errors" on Save

 ***